“All right, be that way. It’s your meeting. Why don’t you start talking and tell me what you want?” -Tuco Salamanca, Breaking Bad

 Richard was the consummate sales representative.
 He spent years as a sales rep for IBM selling some pretty high-end technical equipment.
 He had acquired an arsenal of sales techniques along the way that served us well when we teamed up on storage projects.

 Richard focused on being a sales consultant, creating business value for his clients.
 He was not interested in learning the tricks of the trade, using the latest gimmicks, or any of the various fancy closes.
 He created success for his clients and they trusted him for it.
-The agenda was just one of the many tools in his arsenal.
+The sales agenda was just one of the many tools in his arsenal.

-The Agenda Establishes Your Business Credibility
+The Sales Agenda Establishes Your Business Credibility

 Using a sales agenda to set up your sales calls is one way to establish rapport with your clients.
 It’s a way of stating that you value their time.
 Its says that you want to understand the challenges that they face.
-When you send an agenda, you send a message that you mean business.
+When you send a sales agenda, you send a message that you mean business.

 An agenda is easy to use, yet few sales reps take the time to leverage that power.
 Remember, a sales meeting is a business meeting, and all business meetings proceed smoothly when everyone can follow an agenda.

 If you want to create a favorable impression in your client’s mind, use a sales agenda to set up your sales meeting.
 Not only will your meeting flow smoothly, but your clients will appreciate the value that you bring to the relationship.